 - any colored construction paper for 1 or 2 buildings

 - stickers and other 3D embellishments for final touches

 - tempera paint for your sky color–mix with water so it’s thin like a color wash

 - red tempera paint for apples and green for leaves

 Vocabulary to be discussed and used for this lesson:

 Use as many of these terms and explain them to your child as you go step by step through the project.

 Apple tree landscape tutorial:

-- Once the top is dry you will add the hills.
+- Once the top is dry, you will add the hills.
 Using your pre-cut construction paper hills, have your child add them with a glue stick.
-This holds them in place till later.
+This holds them in place until later.
 The hill in front would be the closest and the hill behind the farthest away.
 When something is in front of another object, we can’t see it.
 This is overlapping.

 - Next you can add as many 3d houses as you like.
 (Making 3-D houses might be another practice exercise.)
 Place them properly for their size.
 Remember the smaller they are the farther away they are.
 If they are behind the tree then they can not be glued on top, so avoid placement near the large tree.

 - Now you can add leaves to your trees by using a stencil craft brush and dabbing with green paint for leaves on the trees.
 Blot and dab only, do not use brush strokes.
 Once dry enough, you can also use red dots for apples on the trees.